-Long-time captain and legendary defenseman Viacheslav Fetisov - who'd eventually lead the Russian exodus to the US before returning to his homeland as a close ally of Putin - makes a compelling and mordantly funny guide.
+Long-time captain and legendary defenseman Viacheslav Fetisov - who'd Director/Producer/ Screenplay: Gabe Polsky USA/Russia 2014 85 mins eventually lead the Russian exodus to the US before returning to his homeland as a close ally of Putin makes a compelling and mordantly funny guide.
 He's blunt, ironic, not a little nostalgic for the rigours of Soviet sports training programmes - and not a little contemptuous of the American system that prizes individual prowess over the team spirit that made the Soviets great.